-If you want to include a discount item (so that all the listed items are discounted), you need to stick a subtotal item on the receipt after the inventory items or other items you want to discount.
+If you want to include a discount item (so that all the listed items are discounted), you need to stick a subtotal item in the receipt after the inventory items or other items you want to discount.
 Then stick the discount item directly after the subtotal item.
-In this way, QuickBooks calculates the discount as a percentage of the subtotal.
+When you do, QuickBooks calculates the discount as a percentage of the subtotal.